We didn`t rent an open-plan office - for multiple reasons!

 https://www.entrepreneur.com/article/327142 (Why It's Time to Ditch Open Office Plans)

 Recently I`ve read this quote from a Spotify employee: "The most valuable communication happens informally and in unpredictable ways" (source).
 We totally agree with that.
 One of the core points in our company culture is communication & collaboration.
 We believe that this is important for our team spirit and the success of the company.
 We for instance also encourage that people credit each other for the work they do (more about that topic here).

 Our office is separated into many single rooms.
 We cater to ideally two or three people in one room, and no room is for more than five people.
 The office is in a central location (Sliema), and the place is solid, however, it`s not a new building.
 Our philosophy is that we like to invest the money in our people, rather than spend unreasonable amounts to landlords.

 We also went a step further to create an ideal workplace, possibly.
 We recommend placing all desks on the walls.
 However, it`s not mandatory and every room can decide about their own preference.
 These are our thoughts on it:

 We also recommend that no table is facing a window or is opposite of direct sunlight during a day.
 However, it`s important to be close to windows, to have as much natural light as possible.

-(one example from our UI Design room – unfiltered and unprepared for the picture)
+(one example from our room for the UI/UX Designers)

 Thanks for reading and if you have any feedback, let us know! ([email protected])